-All three stationary ICE rules specifically exempt engines with an NSE and direct the owner/operator to the same regulation for the NSE requirements; 40 CFR Part 1068, Subpart C. This exemption is for engines where the equipment in which it will be installed has armor, permanently attached weaponry, or other substantial features typical of military combat and is owned and/or operated by an agency of a federal government with responsibility for national defense.
+All three stationary ICE rules specifically exempt engines with an NSE and direct the owner/operator to the same regulation for the NSE requirements; 40 CFR Part 1068, Subpart C (General Compliance Provisions for Highway, Stationary, and Nonroad Programs - Exemptions and Exclusions).
+This exemption is for engines where the equipment in which it will be installed has armor, permanently attached weaponry, or other substantial features typical of military combat and is owned and/or operated by an agency of a federal government with responsibility for national defense.
 Engines meeting these requirements do not have to request the exemption from EPA.
 For engines that do not meet the criteria for an automatic NSE, the regulations also contain provisions to request an NSE on a case-by-case basis.
 Another important aspect to point out is that the engine itself does not have to be the driving element for the NSE; the NSE may be considered if the equipment and/or facility the ICE is supporting plays a critical role in the USAF's national security mission.